entando/entando-docs/vuepress/docs/v6.2/tutorials/devops/installation/open-shift/openshift-install.md

 Once you've completed the installation above capture the local IP address of your development instance using `minishift ip` or `crc ip`.
 You'll need it when configuring your Entando application.

+Login to your openshift environment from the command line with `oc login` using the URL and credentials for your cluster.

 ### Install the Entando Custom Resource Definitions (CRDs)
 Once per cluster you need to deploy the `Entando Custom Resources`.
 This is the only step in this guide that requires cluster level access.
 If you are running on minishift or CRC make sure you are connected using the administrator login provided when you started your local instance.